vibecoderx/VoteVault/README.md

 ## About The Project

-VoteVault provides users with clear visibility into campaign finances for political elections in the United States.
+BallotBux provides users with clear visibility into campaign finances for political elections in the United States.
 Follow the money and see who is funding candidates at the federal, state, and local levels.
 This app aggregates data from various public APIs to present a streamlined, mobile-friendly view of contributions and expenditures.

 ---